You're 40something, successful, on the fast track to the top, and you should know better.

-"I saw the ads, the magazines, and the people who looked happy were the ones who had all the right stuff, the right job, the right car, the right house, the right life."
+"I saw the ads, the magazines.
+The people who looked happiest were the ones who had all the right stuff, the right job, the right car, the right house, the right life."

 "They didn't have to spend their summers in chemo."

 "So I went out and bought me a good life.
 Got rich, avoided red meat, white sugar, and artificial flavorings, drank only Evian water, ate soy, didn't smoke, didn't drink and stayed out of the sun - the cancer came back anyway."
 You say absently, your tongue seeking out the last of the cherry, or was it strawberry? cheesecake topping in the corners of your mouth.

 "Lived the good life once.
 Hated it."
 Billy says somewhere in the background around a freshly lit cigarette.
 "Had everything.
 Nobody wanted me, so I died."

 "I spent twenty years moving higher and higher up the ladder.
 The higher I went the safer I felt – rich people don't get cancer.
 Somebody else gets it for them."

 "Wouldn't know, me mum was rich… I think.
 She died of T.B… no, wait, I think I killed her."
 Billy exhales.